 - Undertake thorough and regular risk assessments for all areas of our campuses and activities

-- Promote UK government face covering requirements, including encouraging everyone in our community to wear a face covering in teaching spaces and other areas where it is difficult to maintain a 2 metre distance from other people
+- Promote UK government face covering requirements, including expecting everyone in our community to wear a face covering in teaching spaces and other areas where it is difficult to maintain a 2-metre distance from other people

 - Clean common areas and facilities regularly and thoroughly and provide cleaning materials for workstations and study spaces

 - Let you know if there are any specific safety precautions you need to take in higher risk areas, for example in labs